JohnSell620/HPC-Library/README.md

 Now run `$ ./exe/libHPCLibraryClient` to see the output of `main.cpp`.
 To build the benchmarking tests, just run `$ make`.

 Run `$ make precomp_headers` to pre-compile the .hpp files, and include these to optimize programs.

-### Pulling Docker Images and Using Docker Compose Cluster
-The images jsellers/gpu-mpi:latest and jsellers/gpu-mpi:onbuild can be found at https://hub.docker.com/ (imminent).

 ## Usage
 Try these commands from the HPC-Library/HPCLibrary directory after running `make all`.